robzed/spectrum_basic_mandelbrot/README.md

 The command line we use to compile it to a tape file is:

-../zxbasic/zxbc.py Mandelbrot_fast.bas  --tzx --BASIC --autorun --string-base=1 -O2 --strict-bool
+../zxbasic/zxbc.py Mandelbrot_fast.bas  --tzx --BASIC --autorun --string-base=1 -O2 --strict-bool --strict

 ## Command Line Options